UMU-DDI/prostate-segmentation/README.md

 **Setup**:

-1. Follow the installation instructions on the nnUNet GitHub (https://github.com/MIC-DKFZ/nnUNet) and create the necessary folders (*nnUNet_raw*, *nnUNet_preprocessed*, *nnUNet_results*).
+1. Follow the installation instructions on the nnUNet GitHub page (https://github.com/MIC-DKFZ/nnUNet) and create the necessary folders (*nnUNet_raw*, *nnUNet_preprocessed*, *nnUNet_results*).
 Make sure these folders are added to your paths.
 2. To structure the ProstateZones data in the nnU-Net specific folders, run:

     ```python